mynew4/cmangos-docs-wiki/Backporting-Tutorial.md

 # 3. Number the commit with git_id
   * Build git_id tool in release mode if you did not already (located in contrib\git_id)
-  * Use git_id in git bash: `contrib/git_id/Release/git_id.exe`
+  * Use git_id in git bash: `contrib/git_id/Release/git_id.exe -l`
-    * This only works if you push every time you commit something but it is also possible to use git_id.exe -l for local mode but then you can not use git_id.exe -s

 ## 3.1.
 Number the commit with sql changes
-  * Use `contrib/git_id/Release/git_id.exe -s` so that all db_version changes will be automatically written to mangos.sql and in the sql/updates/*.sql
+  * Use `contrib/git_id/Release/git_id.exe -s` in git bash so that all db_version changes will be automatically written to mangos.sql and in the sql/updates/*.sql
     * You have to push every outstanding commit before that because git_id.exe -s does not work with git_id.exe -l

 # 4. Push the commits